whatwedo/docker-base-images/images/symfony2.md

 # whatwedo base image - Symfony 2

 In this image is a basic nginx webserver with PHP 5.6 installation available.
-It is configured to run a Symfony 2 application placed /var/www in.
+It is configured to run a Symfony 2 application placed in /var/www.
 There are no SSL enabled per default.

 ## Usage